wearthewo/Full-Stack-Food-App/README.md

 1. Clone the repo:
  git clone https://github.com/wearthewo/Full-Stack-Food-App.git and cd Full-Stack-Food-App
-2. copy .env.example in root folder with your keys and copy .env.example in frontend folder with your keys as they are in the project structure.
+2. Copy .env.example in root folder with your keys and Copy .env.example in frontend folder with your keys as they are in the project structure.
 3. Run this command docker-compose up --build in root folder.
 4. Frontend + Backend: http://localhost:5000